 Superpowered Fight Club has you fighting a bunch of guys with superpowers as the name would suggest, and Prof. Genki’s Mind Over Murder is a telekinesis-based activity that replaces Super Ethical Reality Climax and has you tossing mascots and cars through rings.
 Snatch, Escort, Guardian Angel and (thank god) Heli Assault have been axed, and instead you can take part in various “Rifts”.
 TK Rift has you throwing orbs at targets, Platforming Rift features, well, platforming, and Speed Rift is basically Audiosurf where you run through a tube and avoid obstacles.

 The survival missions from The Third are back as Virus Injections and feature hordes of crazy targets (how about 100 Professor Genkis or horrible glitched abominations?), but for some reason they are not repeatable after you have completed the game.
-One of my favorite things about The Third was the fact that even when I had done everything, I could still fire up the game and go blow up some furries for fun, profit and the good of humankind, but here it just doesn’t happen.
-In fact, the post-game content in general is lacking, as the only things you can do are to repeat activities, gather collectibles (mainly data clusters that are used to boost your powers — there’s over 1200 of them and you don’t need to get them all) or just screw around.
+One of my favorite things about The Third was the fact that even when I had done everything, I could still fire up the game and go blow up some luchadors or mascots for fun and profit, but here it just doesn’t happen.
+In fact, the post-game content in general is lacking, as the only things you can do are to repeat activities, gather collectibles (mainly data clusters that are used to boost your powers — there’s over 1,200 of them and you don’t need to get them all to max out all skills) or just screw around.

 Screwing around, unfortunately, is a bit disappointing because once you’ve built up enough notoriety, a Warden shows up.
 Wardens are SRIV’s version of the Brutes from the previous game, but are somehow even more annoying to fight and there is a stupid button-mashing QTE you need to do every time you kill one.
 Once you kill a Warden, your notoriety is reset so you can’t just go on a huge rampage that lasts for an hour.
-Speaking of notoriety, the main way to get rid of it in SRIV is to catch a golden C.I.D. which is a robot orb of sorts.
-Flying after a golden orb and trying to catch it.
-Right, now if only there was a broomstick you could ride (there is in fact a broomstick you can ride in Saints Row IV).
+Speaking of notoriety, the main way to get rid of it in SRIV is to catch a golden C.I.D. which is one of those robot orbs I mentioned earlier.
+Flying after a golden orb and trying to catch it… right, now if only there was a broomstick you could ride (there is in fact a broomstick you can ride in Saints Row IV).

 Virtual Steelport itself hasn’t changed too much from its “real” incarnation in The Third.
 The map is exactly the same and the main differences are the Zin structures scattered around, along with the new lighting that makes the city look like some sort of cyberpunk hell.
 There are still no real secrets to speak of except for one particular hidden room behind an Employees Only door in one of the stores, and the city still looks rather bland even though the lighting is quite nice.
 This makes SRIV feel a lot like a standalone DLC or a very ambitious total conversion mod for The Third, which bothers me less than it probably should but if you wanted a new environment to play around in, you’re out of luck.

-The player customization is almost entirely the same except for many of the DLC items from The Third now being in the main game, and you can actually import your character from The Third via the official Saints Row website.
+The player customization is almost entirely the same except for many of the DLC items from The Third now being in the main game, and you can actually import your character from The Third via the official Saints Row website (or at least you could at launch, I have no idea if this still works in 2019).
 Car customization is also unchanged, which makes sense considering the fact you will never be using vehicles outside missions that put you in specific ones.

 The soundtrack is a mixed bag.
 While there is once again some fantastic usage of licensed music during missions, most of the actual radio selection is entirely forgettable and gets old very fast with the addition of always-on radio.
 The Mix is still in and better than its The Third incarnation except for the few requisite genuinely awful songs (the fact it has most of the songs that play during scripted moments doesn’t help), and the classic station with Zinyak himself as the DJ is brilliant as well.
 Not only does he play some amazing pieces such as Mars from Holst’s The Planets, but he also reads the entire first chapter of Pride and Prejudice and acts out the dialogue.
 He also reads a bit of Romeo & Juliet with a very special guest (reporter lady Jane Valderrama from the previous games), and when he’s not doing any of this he’s being a huge twat who thinks he’s far classier and more civilized than you are.